lokalise/lokalise-pull-action/README.md

 ### Default parameters for the pull action

-By default, the following command-line parameters are set when downloading files from Lokalise:
+By default, the following headers and parameters are set when downloading files from Lokalise:

 - `X-Api-Token` header — Derived from the `api_token` parameter.
 - `project_id` GET param — Derived from the `project_id` parameter.